Subscribe to updates

 Summary

-The Corporate Parenting Committee was scheduled to meet on Thursday 17 April 2025 to discuss care leavers, the Corporate Parenting Committee work plan, and updates from Speakerbox.
+The Corporate Parenting Committee was scheduled to meet on Thursday 17 April 2025 to discuss a work plan for the coming year, receive a verbal update from Speakerbox, and hold a workshop on care leavers entering employment.

 Corporate Parenting Committee Work Plan 2025-26

-The Corporate Parenting Committee was scheduled to review and update its work plan for the upcoming year.
-The committee's role and functions include:
+The Corporate Parenting Committee was scheduled to discuss and agree on its approach and work plan for the upcoming year.
+The report pack included the committee's roles and functions as defined in the council's constitution, which include:

 • Securing improvements in the life chances of looked after children.

-• Developing, monitoring, and reviewing a corporate parenting strategy and work plan.
+• Developing and monitoring a corporate parenting strategy and work plan.

-• Maximising the life chances of looked after children in terms of health, education, training, and employment.
+• Maximising life chances in terms of health, education, training, and employment.

 • Developing integrated services across council departments, schools, and the voluntary sector.

-• Ensuring looked after children and young people play an integral role in service planning and design.
+• Ensuring looked after children and young people play a role in service planning and design.

-• Monitoring performance and reviewing data to ensure sustained improvements in outcomes.
+• Monitoring performance data to ensure improvements in outcomes.

-• Receiving an annual report on adoption and fostering services.
+• Receiving annual reports on adoption and fostering services.

 • Reporting to the council's cabinet and scrutiny sub-committee.